What is Nakedly Examined Music?

 How are guests selected?
 How can I appear?

 NEM is open to just about any accomplished songwriter, which generally means three or more albums.
 If you are or represent such a songwriter, please contact us.
-Mark selects the guests using various flexible criteria, the most important of which is who seems like an interesting speaker.
-The best way to show your stuff is to record a Song Self-Exam, which is a short video of you explaining one of your songs.
-These will be added to our YouTube playlist regardless of whether you ultimately appear on the podcast, so free publicity!
+I select the guests using various flexible criteria, the most important of which is who seems like an interesting speaker, but but I also prioritize those whose music I grew up with, who will bring new fans to the podcast, demographics or genres that I haven't covered so much before, and also older guests who might die before I have a chance to talk to them!

 Why have I not heard of more of your guests?
 Why aren't there more [insert neglected demographic] guests?